Multi-Factor Authentication

 7. Check your phone number is correct then click on Done and a 2-digit code will appear.

 This should then authenticate and let you into your account.
-NOTE if using this outside of New Zealand make sure you phone connected to wifi first.

-The easiest way to do this if you are already logged into your browser with a work or personal email is to:
+If you have a Microsoft account that you use for work or personal use, you also need to set up your @myop.ac.nz account with MFA.
+The easiest way to do this if you are already logged into your browser with your work or personal email is to:

 1. Open an Incognito (Google) or InPrivate (Edge) window